nikhil-s1nha/nikhil-s1nha/README.md

 # 💫 About Me:
-🦅 Junior at American High School<br>💡 Pursuing about mechatronics and aerospace engineering<br>🌹 Love ideating new projects<br>🌧️ Currently learning/working on SAM2
+🦅 Junior at American High School<br>💡 Pursuing about mechatronics and aerospace engineering<br>🌹 Enjoy ideating new projects<br>🌧️ Currently learning/working on SAM2

 ## 🌐 Socials: